 3. Be active on social media

 Customers frequently look to social media first as a way to learn more about a business.
 How does your social media presence stack up?
 Do you use ‘Google My Business’ to drive customer engagement?
-Not having a social media presence or even a basic ‘Google My Business’ account means you could be missing out on great opportunities to engage with current and potential customers.
+Not having a social media presence or even a basic ‘Google My Business’ account means you could be missing out on great opportunities to engage with current and potential customers - find out how to create your own free listing.
 If social media isn’t your strong suit, read our tips on how to get started on social media.

 4. Keep on top of cybersecurity